cr0t/git-wiki/README.markdown

 	$ git init

 That is all!
 You can use Passenger or Unicorn to run this application.

+To develop this fork, use shotgun gem:

+	$ sudo gem install shotgun
+	$ shotgun config.ru -p 9393

 Text below is the original README from git-wiki project.